paulgribble/plaintext_workshop/markdown/ms.md

 forces (i.e., rightward compensation) that is required to counteract the left FF.
-Subjects continue to use a learned pattern of muscle forces even when the force environment is unexpectedly changed, resulting in after-effects (e.g., Shadmehr & Mussa-Ivaldi, 1994).
+Subjects continue to use a learned pattern of muscle forces even when the force environment is unexpectedly changed, resulting in after-effects [e.g., @Shadmehr:1994aa].
 As is the case in this study, after-effects are especially large if the environment is changed such that it is the opposite of the learned environment.
 This is because the subject compensates rightward (persistence of the learned pattern of muscle forces) and the robotic arm also pushes the hand to the right.
-Therefore, we expected that those subjects who better learned the observed left FF would perform highly curved reaches when first exposed to the final right FF (Brown et al., 2009; Cothros et al., 2006; McGregor & Gribble, 2015; McGregor et al., 2016).
-We chose to use an interference paradigm to assess motor learning by observing because it tends to be a more sensitive measure compared testing subjects in the same FF that they observed.
+Therefore, we expected that those subjects who better learned the observed left FF would perform highly curved reaches when first exposed to the final right FF [@Brown:2009aa;
+@Cothros:2006aa; @McGregor:2015aa; @McGregor:2016aa].
+We chose to use
+an interference paradigm to assess motor learning by observing because it tends to be a more sensitive measure compared testing subjects in the same FF that they observed.

 The overall aim of this study was to assess if pre-learning resting-state functional connectivity can predict the extent to which